tidy-finance/website/docs/32_size_and_portfolio_building.md

 ## Univariate size portfolios with flexible breakpoints

-In the previous chapter, we construct portfolios with a varying number of breakpoints and different sorting variables.
+In Chapter 7, we construct portfolios with a varying number of breakpoints and different sorting variables.
 Here, we extend the framework such that we compute breakpoints on a subset of the data, for instance, based on selected listing exchanges.
 In published asset pricing articles, many scholars compute sorting breakpoints only on NYSE-listed stocks.
 These NYSE-specific breakpoints are then applied to the entire universe of stocks.\index{Portfolio sorts!Univariate}\index{Breakpoints}

 To replicate the NYSE-centered sorting procedure, we introduce `exchanges` as an argument in our `assign_portfolio()` function.
 The exchange-specific argument then enters in the filter `filter(exchange %in% exchanges)`.
 For example, if `exchanges = 'NYSE'` is specified, only stocks listed on NYSE are used to compute the breakpoints.
 Alternatively, you could specify `exchanges = c("NYSE", "NASDAQ", "AMEX")`, which keeps all stocks listed on either of these exchanges.
 Overall, regular expressions are a powerful tool, and we only touch on a specific case here.